waynieoaks/ELS-Cinematic/README.md

 List of potential keybindings can be found: https://docs.microsoft.com/en-us/dotnet/api/system.windows.forms.keys?view=netframework-4.8 or to disable a binding (e.g. the modifier key) set it to None

-Controller buttons are disabled (None) by default but can be set to: DPadLeft, DPadRight, DPadUp, DPadDown, X, Y, A, B, LeftThumb, RightThumb, LeftShoulder, RightShoulder, Back or Start
+Controller buttons are disabled (None) by default but can be set to: DPadLeft, DPadRight, DPadUp, DPadDown, X, Y, A, B, LeftThumb, RightThumb, LeftShoulder, RightShoulder, Back or Start **Be wary of conflicts with other controller bindings**

 **Current limitations:**

 - Does not work in 1st person on motorcycles or bicycles (seems to detect 1st person as a cinematic view)
 - Cannot "press and hold" for temporary activation like "in game" control
-- If the keybinding is same as "in game" binding, it will turn it on and off in quick succession for non-ELS vehicles
+- If the keybinding is same as "in game" binding, it may turn it on and off in quick succession for non-ELS vehicles

 **Installation:**